Telephone: +61-3-9902 9365

 Office: Room 246, Building 77

 I received my PhD in E.coli molecular genetics from the University of Melbourne in 1984.
 I then spent three years in the USA as a Damon Runyon-Walter Winchell Cancer Foundation Fellow working with Professor Joe Sambrook (FRS) on eukaryotic protein trafficking, first at the Cold Spring Harbor Laboratory and then at the University of Texas in Dallas.
 On my return to Australia I worked at the Commonwealth Serum Laboratories on the cloning and characterizing of pathogen antigens, and then joined the Department of Medicine at Monash University to work on the molecular regulation of blood coagulation.
-During this time I discovered a new group of human intracellular protease inhibitors (serpins), and my current research interests are focused on the biology of these proteins and their target proteases.
-In 2000 I moved to the Department of Biochemistry and Molecular Biology to join a cluster of groups interested in proteases and inhibitors.
-This led to a successful NHMRC Program grant application in 2003 and 2007.
+During this time I discovered a new group of human intracellular protease inhibitors (serpins).
+In 2000 I moved my research group to the Department of Biochemistry and Molecular Biology to join other teams interested in proteases and inhibitors.
+This led to successful NHMRC Program grant applications in 2003 and 2007.

 Research Directions: Serpins, granzymes, perforin and cell death

-An understanding of the roles and importance of the intracellular serpins requires an understanding of their target proteases.
-We also study granzyme B, the target of PI-9 and its relatives.
-How and when granzyme B is released from cytotoxic lymphocytes and enters target cells, and how perforin releases it into the cytoplasm, is under investigation.
-We have identified regions on granzyme B required for its entry into cells, and have shown that it has an extracellular matrix-remodelling function, suggesting that its role extends beyond initiating apoptosis in compromised cells.
-We are using phage display to probe granzyme substrate specificity, live cell imaging to study granzyme trafficking, knockout mouse models to study granzyme pathophysiological function, and X-ray crystallography to study granzyme structure (with Prof James Whisstock).
-Also with Prof Whisstock we are elucidating the workings of perforin through analysis of proteins with related structure.
+Understanding the roles and importance of the intracellular serpins requires understanding of their target proteases.
+Thus we are studying how and when granzyme B is released from cytotoxic lymphocytes and enters target cells, and how perforin releases it into the cytoplasm.
+We have identified regions on granzyme B required for its entry into cells, and have recently shown that it has an additional extracellular matrix-remodelling function that assists lymphocytes to move into tissue from the bloodstream.
+We are also developing new ways to study perforin assembly on membranes using biophysical techniques.

-Research in my laboratory is currently funded by grants from the National Health and Medical Research Council.
+Research in my laboratory is currently funded by grants from the National Health and Medical Research Council, and the Australian Research Council.

 Honours and Postgraduate Students